 When you travel alone, you can’t rely on someone else to read the map or carefully organise your day, you must do it all.
 And it’s easy. you will find out very quickly at every step, that you can rise to the occasion.
 You have no choice.
 By making your own plans and caring for yourself, you’ll find you come away stronger, more confident and self-reliant.

-Alone time is so therapeutic, naturally I am an introvert and so is my boyfriend, which we have always agreed that this sometimes can be a negative trait.
-At home I’m a very distant person, that sometimes it can feel like it’s you against the world.
+Alone time is so therapeutic, naturally, I am an introvert and so is my boyfriend.
+We have always agreed that this sometimes can be a negative trait.
+At home, I’m a very distant person, that sometimes it can feel like it’s you against the world.
 However, when you are alone in another country, you can have time to really connect with yourself away from the bullshit reality that we live day in and day out.
-It forces you to search your soul and come back home with dreams you never knew you even had, its like a deeper spiritual feeling.
+It forces you to search your soul.
+Then come back home with dreams you never knew you even had, its like a deeper spiritual feeling.

 My friends always knew where I was, we made sure to have quick check-ins.
-Despite being in different countries I knew that if my friends didn’t see an update on social media for any more than 24 hours they would begin to worry; a definite plus was that I was in an English-speaking country so no language barriers, and being Daddy’s girl, my dad who also lives in the states was always checking up on me, making sure I wasn’t getting up to no good.
+Despite being in different countries I knew that if my friends didn’t see an update on social media for more than 48 hours they would begin to worry; a definite plus was that I was in an English-speaking country so no language barriers, and being Daddy’s girl.
+My dad who also lives in the states was always checking up on me, making sure I wasn’t getting up to no good.

 It may sound a bit harsh but I mean this in the nicest way possible, I feel like people need to remember that you cannot rely on anybody but God and yourself.
 One of my realisations whilst travelling solo was that I was going to be fine by myself, and guess what I was, I met some beautiful people that I would now consider lifetime friends.

-So GO ahead, take the leap, It’s time do real things by yourself, for yourself; If you have a place you’ve wanted to go but don’t know anyone to go with, look no further, just do it, by yourself.
+So GO ahead, take the leap, It’s time do real things by yourself, for yourself; If you have a place you’ve wanted to go.
+Don’t know anyone to go with, look no further, just do it, by yourself.